gochoam/phosphor-splitpanel/README.md

 **Note:** This module is fully compatible with Node/Babel/ES6/ES5.
 Simply omit the type declarations when using a language other than TypeScript.

+Phosphor split panels have methods to easily arrange widgets in a row or a column, grouping them into resizable sections.

+The following code imports the required modules and creates some content for the panels:

 ```typescript
 import {
   SplitPanel